att/sessionOffload/doc/APIVersioning.md

 ### Release Version
 Released versions will be supported for a specific period or time (or number of release versions).
 - Released versions will never change the interface, bugs will be fixed and the versions will be incremented.
 - Release versions will always be backwards compatible.
+- No Methods will be removed.
+- No fields will be removed only added.

 ## References